 Part of the Clyde Walkway, a 40-mile trail stretching from Glasgow’s West End to the New Lanark World Heritage Site, Boden Boo and Erskine Beach is a network of walking and cycle–friendly paths set below the magnificent Erskine Bridge.

 Located right in the heart of Renfrew, Robertson Park is a great place for kids to go practice their ollies and kickflips thanks to the dedicated ramps and jumps at the skate park.

 Thomas Shanks Park

 Named after one of the town’s leading 19th century industrialists, Thomas Shanks Park is a glorious green space in the heart of Johnstone.
-A great local spot on a sunny day for a kickabout or a game of frisbee.

 On your bike!